jiannan-xu/jiannan-xu.github.io/_pages/research.md

  * Supported by the Faculty-Student Research Award (FSRA, $15,000) from the Graduate School.

 **AI Self-preferencing in Algorithmic Hiring: Empirical Evidence and Insights** Joint work with Gujie Li and Jane Jiang. *Under Review*
+ * Accepted at Markets & Society Conference 2025.
  * Presented at Smith DOIT Doctoral Consortium 2025, POMS (2025).